 Charitable Gifts and Donations

-The Coronavirus Aid, Relief, and Economic Security (CARES Act) created a new charitable deduction available to taxpayers who do not itemize their deductions in 2020.
+The Coronavirus Aid, Relief, and Economic Security (CARES Act) created a new charitable deduction available to taxpayers who do not itemize their deductions.
 This new benefit known as a universal deduction, allows for an above the line charitable deduction of up to $300 (this increases to up to $600 for those married filing jointly in 2021).
 To qualify, the charitable gift must be cash (or cash equivalent) made to a qualified charity (501(c)(3)).
-To qualify, this contribution should have been made on or before December 31, 2020.
+To qualify, this contribution should have been made on or before December 31, 2021.

-For those who are itemizing, in 2020, the CARES Act allow you to take deductions up to 100% of your 2020 AGI (up from 60%) for cash contributions to qualified charities.
+For those who are itemizing, in 2021 you can take deductions up to 100% of your 2021 AGI (up from 60% under the Tax Cuts and Jobs Act) for cash contributions to qualified charities.

 Child and Dependent Care Credit

-Although COVID-19 halted in-person school attendance for most children, typically, millions of parents claim the child and dependent care credit each year to help cover the costs of after-school daycare while working.
+Millions of parents claim the child and dependent care credit each year to help cover the costs of after-school daycare while working.
 Some parents overlook claiming the tax credit for childcare costs during the summer.
 This tax break can also apply to summer day camp costs.
 The key is that for deduction purposes, the camp can only be a day camp, not an overnight camp.
-In 2020, if you paid a daycare center, babysitter, summer camp, or other care provider to care for a qualifying child under age 13 or a disabled dependent of any age, you may qualify for a tax credit of up to 35% of qualifying expenses of $3,000 for one child or dependent, or up to $6,000 for two or more children.
+In 2021, if you paid a daycare center, babysitter, summer camp, or other care provider to care for a qualifying child under age 13 or a disabled dependent of any age, depending on your income, you may qualify for a tax credit of up to 50% of qualifying expenses of $8,000 (up from 35% of $3,000) for one child or dependent, or up to $16,000 (up from $6,000) for two or more children.

 Contribute to Retirement Accounts